-Chief Executive Officer,
+Chief Executive Officer, CharlestonPharma, LLC

 Bradford S. Goodwin joined us as a director in January 2007.
-Mr. Goodwin is currently CEO of CharlestonPharma, LLC.
-Mr. Goodwin’s prior public company board services include NeurogesX, Facet Biotech Corporation (now Abbott Laboratories), PDL BioPharma, CoTherix, Inc. (now Actelion Pharmaceuticals), and Novacea, Inc..
-From 2001 to 2006, he was Chief Executive Officer and Director of Novacea, Inc., a publicly-held biopharmaceutical company focused on in-licensing, developing and commercializing novel therapies for cancer.
+Mr. Goodwin most recently was CEO of CharlestonPharma, LLC.
+Mr. Goodwin’s prior public company board service includes NeurogesX, Facet Biotech Corporation (now Abbott Laboratories), PDL BioPharma, CoTherix, Inc. (now Actelion Pharmaceuticals), and Novacea, Inc. From 2001 to 2006, he was Chief Executive Officer and director of Novacea, Inc. a publicly held biopharmaceutical company focused on in-licensing, developing and commercializing novel therapies for cancer.
 Prior to Novacea, Mr. Goodwin was President, Chief Operating Officer and Founder of Collabra Pharma, a company focused on pharmaceutical product licensing and development.
 Before starting Collabra, he held various senior executive positions with Genentech, Inc., including Vice President of Finance.
 After becoming a CPA while working as an auditor at PricewaterhouseCoopers, he served on expert advisory committees of the American Institute of Certified Public Accountants, the Financial Accounting Standards Board and the International Accounting Standards Board.
-Mr. Goodwin holds a BS in business administration from the University of California, Berkeley.
+Mr. Goodwin holds a B.S. in Business Administration from the University of California, Berkeley.

 Advisor to the Board of Directors, Urovant Sciences

-Senior Vice President,
+Senior Vice President, Clinical Development, Nektar Therapeutics

-Chief Executive Officer,
+Chief Executive Officer, Cerium Pharmaceuticals

-Gregg Lapointe, CPA, MBA, joined us as a director in November 2017.
+Gregg A. Lapointe, CPA, MBA, joined us as a director in November 2017.
 Mr. Lapointe is currently the chief executive officer and co-founder of Cerium Pharmaceuticals, Inc., a biopharmaceutical company focused on developing and commercializing medicines for patients with rare diseases.
 Mr. Lapointe offers Rigel’s board nearly three decades of commercial and financial experience bringing products to market in the areas of medical devices and rare diseases.
 He previously served in varying roles for Sigma-Tau Pharmaceuticals, Inc., a private biopharmaceutical company, starting in 2001, including Chief Financial Officer from 2001 to 2002, Chief Operating Officer from 2003 to 2007, and Chief Executive Officer from 2008 to 2012.
 Mr. Lapointe led the effort to transform Sigma-Tau Pharmaceuticals from a small specialty dialysis company into a global leader in the development and commercialization of medicines for Rare Diseases.
-Mr. Lapointe also serves on the Board of Directors of Soligenix, Inc. and Cytori Therapeutics, Inc. He previously sat on the board of SciClone Pharmaceuticals, Inc., ImmunoCellular Therapeutics, Inc., Raptor Pharmaceuticals, Inc., Questcor Pharmaceuticals, Inc. and Cambrooke Therapeutics, Inc., among others.
-From 2009 to 2012, Mr. Lapointe was a member of the Board of Directors, and Chair of the Rare Disease Committee, of the Pharmaceutical Research and Manufacturers of America (PhRMA) in Washington, DC.
+Mr. Lapointe also serves on the boards of directors of Soligenix, Inc. and Catabasis Pharmaceuticals Inc. He previously sat on the board of SciClone Pharmaceuticals, Inc., ImmunoCellular Therapeutics, Inc., Raptor Pharmaceuticals, Inc., Questcor Pharmaceuticals, Inc. and Cambrooke Therapeutics, Inc., among others.
+From 2009 to 2012, Mr. Lapointe was a member of the board of directors, and Chair of the Rare Disease Committee, of the Pharmaceutical Research and Manufacturers of America (PhRMA) in Washington, DC.
 He holds a Bachelor of Commerce degree from Concordia University (Montreal), a Graduate Diploma in Public Accountancy from McGill University (Montreal), an MBA from Duke University, and is a CPA (Illinois).

-Founder & President,
+Founder & President, JWasman Advisors